zliebersbach/paper-email/README.md

 # paper-email
-An element for displaying an email address, including a tool tip and mailto link.
+An element for displaying an email address, including a tooltip and mailto link.